qatrackplus/qatrackplus/docs/admin/qa/auth.rst

 .. _qa_auth:

 Managing Users and Groups
 =========================

 Access to various QATrack+ features for users is defined based on which groups a user belongs to and which permissions have been assigned to their groups, or to their user account specifically.

+The text below discusses how to manage users and groups from within the QATrack+ admin area.
+As of version 0.3.1 there is also now a more convient :ref:`Groups & Permissions page <auth_users_groups_app>` for managing group memberships and common permissions.

 .. _auth_groups: